Olenka2101/React-shopping-list/README.md

-# 🚀 Project Name
+# 🚀 Shopping List

-A short, clear description of your project and its purpose.
+Shopping List Application
-(Example: A responsive web app that helps users track their daily tasks efficiently.)
+A responsive React-based web application designed to help users create and manage their grocery shopping lists with ease.
+The app allows for adding, editing, and removing items, providing a simple and intuitive interface to streamline the grocery planning experience.

 ## 📖 Table of Contents